1. Walk through Arlington National Cemetery

 Where?
 My personal favourites were Astro Doughnuts & Fried Chicken (1308 G Street NW, Washington, DC) and GBD Fried Chicken & Doughnuts (which is sadly now closed).

 Why go?
 Fried dough.
 Fried chicken.
-I had no idea it as a thing to throw them together.
-Now I don’t know why it took me so long to discover it!
+I had no idea it was a thing to throw them together.
 Astro’s chicken was so tender and juicy on the inside and ridiculously crispy inside, and their doughnuts were some of the best I’ve had.